BEHIND THE DESIGN: THE HAPPY ACCIDENT OF HOWSER

-It’s the unexpected combo of features that has given Howser its inside-outside mojo and has made it a fan fave for a decade:
+It’s the unexpected combo of features that has given Howser its inside-outside mojo and has made it a fan favourite for a decade:

 Sturdy sole — Durable, higher-traction rubber outsole made for outside.
 Non-marking for inside.

 Warm and soft — That fleece lining that feet love.
-Plus cozy uppers that are quilted, fuzzy, plaid, and wooly.
+Plus cosy uppers that are quilted, fuzzy, plaid, and woolly.

 Easy on — Slip on is great.
 The fact that they stay on is even better.